antz5/Design-Patterns-using-Csharp/README.md

 7. Design patterns may be viewed as a structured approach to computer programming intermediate between the levels of a programming paradigm and a concrete algorithm.

-Singleton falls under creational design patterns category, which ensures a class has only one instance and provide a global point of access to it.
+1. Singleton Design pattern - Singleton falls under creational design patterns category, which ensures a class has only one instance and provide a global point of access to it.

+2. Facade Design pattern - Facade falls under structural design patterns category, which provides a simplified interface to a larger body of code.
+It can be used when
+	1. a simple interface is required to access a complex system.
+	2. a system is verly complex or difficult to understand.
+	3. an entry point is needed to each layer of a layered software.